 When Should You Start Handwritten Marketing?

 Yesterday!
 Far too many businesses are hesitant to try something new, like a handwritten mail marketing campaign, but it’s not a new tool – there are just new tools today to do it with.
-For instance, AI robots holding real pens can write thousands of handwritten notes in a day.
+For instance, AI robots holding real pens can write thousands of handwritten notes daily.
 No human can compete with that.

-More than that, you’re likely wondering who you’re going to send your handwritten marketing to.
+More than that, you’re likely wondering who you will send your handwritten marketing to.
 Businesses like Audience.co, work with clients to generate leads by the hundreds.
 These are authentic targeted leads, so you don’t have to do the work.

 Let’s check out a few statistics about handwritten marketing so you can see just how effective it is in today’s climate of electronic everything.
 Here are just a few listed by Fundera: